taurusilver7/instagram-2.0/README.md

 - Each _/like/_ document in the post collection was made sure to name using the userID (instead of a random ID) with the user data for allowing a like/dislike the post once per user.
 - Liking the post adds the document to the post collection and unliking the post deletes the document from the collection.
 - Populate the like/dislike algorithm to a post in useEffect where the index of the given like/dislike is matched with the uid of user issued the like in the database.
-- set the UI logic based on the like/dislike property.
+- set the UI logic based on the like/dislike property with a condition from _/liked/_ state.
+- show the number of likes near the like icon.

 # Next.js + Tailwind CSS.